rust-lang/rfcs/text/3127-trim-paths.md

 existing `--remap-path-prefix` option to take in this new syntax.

 If we were to extend the existing `--remap-path-prefix`, there may be an ambiguity to whether `:` means a separator between scope list and mapping, or is it a part of the path; if the first `:` supplied belongs to the path then it would have to be escaped.
-This coudl be technically breaking.
+This could be technically breaking.

 In any case, future inclusion of this new syntax will not affect `--remap-path-scope` introduced in this RFC.
 Scopes specified in `--remap-path-scope` will be used as default for all mappings, and explicit scopes for an individual mapping will take precedence on that mapping.